Super Bowl XLV: Pregame

 Keith Urban and Maroon 5 performed during the pregame.
 The Texas Christian University Horned Frog Marching Band also performed during the pregame show.
 22-year-old Candice Villesca of Lewisville, Texas, performed the national anthem and "America the Beautiful" in American Sign Language.
 Lea Michele performed "America the Beautiful" supported by the Air Force Tops in Blue.
 Pop singer Christina Aguilera sang the national anthem but performed the wrong lyrics for the fourth line of the song, later issuing an apology.
+The anthem concluded with a flyover of five U.S. Navy F/A-18 Hornets from Naval Air Station Oceana in Virginia Beach, Virginia.
+There was some controversy about the cost (approximately $450,000) for the flight considering that the Navy also operated F/A-18s out of Naval Air Station Joint Reserve Base Fort Worth, less than 20 miles from Cowboys Stadium.

 The coin toss ceremony was the first to commemorate two anniversaries—the 25th anniversary of Super Bowl XX and 15th of Super Bowl XXX, which marked the Dallas Cowboys' most recent Super Bowl championship.
 In honor of those occasions, Super Bowl XX MVP Richard Dent and former Dallas Cowboys defensive back Deion Sanders, both of whom were inducted into the Pro Football Hall of Fame in 2011, took part in the ceremonies.
 They were joined by fellow Pro Football Hall of Fame inductees and past Super Bowl participants Marshall Faulk, Chris Hanburger and Shannon Sharpe.